 The statistics may look dismal, and people may say that everyone relapses sooner or later.
 However, as the National Institute on Drug Abuse (NIDA) points out, a substance use disorder follows a chronic course like heart disease or asthma.
 People may be treated, but if they stop following their plan of care, they may get sick again.

 What is Relapse Prevention?

-Relapse prevention teaches skills that people can use in their daily lives outside of treatment to prevent them from relapsing.
-These skills can go into use whenever a person feels like they might want to use drugs or alcohol.
+Relapse prevention teaches skills that people can use in their daily lives outside treatment to prevent them from relapsing.
+These skills can be used whenever a person feels like they might want to use drugs or alcohol.

 Relapse prevention becomes the bridge that extends from residential to outpatient care.
 Relapse prevention may involve setting the person up with appropriate outpatient therapy or stepping down to the next appropriate level of care.
-It can also guide people to a variety of recovery support groups in the community.
+It can also guide people to various recovery support groups in the community.